Film and TV Studies is ranked Top 5 London (Guardian League Table 2018).

 By bringing together theory and practice, our programme encourages you to develop critical perspectives on the creation of meaning and to reflect analytically on your practical work.
 You will also benefit from strong links between our teaching and staff research, which means you will often be taught by leading experts in particular aspects of film and television and gain first-hand from their own work (for more detail on this, see the 'special features' tab above).

-From Hong Kong cinema to Hollywood and from science fiction to documentary, Film and TV Studies at Brunel University London examines a wide range of recent and contemporary production for big and small screen.
+From world cinema to quality television and from art cinema to documentary, Film and TV Studies at Brunel University London examines a wide range of recent and contemporary production for the big and small screen.
 The programme also offers thorough grounding in the history of film and television.

-Popular formats such as horror, comedy and reality TV can be studied, and throughout the programme students are encouraged to analyse both mainstream and alternative practices.
+Popular formats such as horror can be studied, and throughout the programme students are encouraged to analyse both mainstream and alternative practices.

-Students also have the option of completing a practical dissertation in their final year.
+Students also have the option of completing a video essay in their final year.
 All practical modules include theoretical components – this means that you are required to analyse your own practical work and you will be assessed on both.

 - You will develop conceptual and theoretical skills necessary to engage with film and television products.